schemaanalyst/schemaanalyst/README.md

 ###### Syntax <a name="mutation-analysis-syntax"></a>

-To create data to exercise the integrity constraints of a schema using the data generation component of SchemaAnalyst, and then perform mutation analysis using it, use the following syntax:
+To create data to exercise the integrity constraints of a schema using the data generation component of SchemaAnalyst and then perform mutation analysis using the generated data type the following command in your terminal:

 `java org.schemaanalyst.util.Go -s schema <options> mutation <parameters>`